Digilego was an Erasmus+ Strategic Partnership on Digital Readiness co-funded by the European Union and four other academic and research institutions

 Lab

-Lab methodology resources will facilitate analysis training of diverse topics, such as: water and sediment, stereoscopic aerial photography, and field surveying and data gathering.
-We will be generating a mixture of OERs including videos, images, unpublished datasets, editable and fixed documentation covering lab methods from aspects of lab safety and set up to analytical aspects.
+Lab methodology resources facilitate analysis training of diverse topics, such as: water and sediment, stereoscopic aerial photography, and field surveying and data gathering.
+We generated a mixture of OERs including videos, images, unpublished datasets, editable and fixed documentation covering lab methods from aspects of lab safety and set up to analytical aspects.

 Interested in contributing or participating?

-If you are interested in learning more about the project you can follow us on twitter, subscribe to the newsletter, contact a team member, or send us a quick message!
+If you are interested in learning more about the project you can contact a team member, or send us a quick message!

 Recent News